KarrLab/obj_tables/docs/migration.rst

     This schema repo metadata provides the point in the schema's commit history at which migration of the data file would start.

-Migration migrates a data file from the schema commit identified in the file's schema's git metadata to the last *schema changes* configuration file in the *schema repo*.
+Migration migrates a data file from the schema commit identified in the file's schema's Git metadata to the last *schema changes* configuration file in the *schema repo*.

 Topological sort of schema changes
 ------------------------------------
 The migration of a data file
-bases it mofifications of the data on the schema changes saved in git commits in the schema repo and schema changes files that annotate these changes.
+bases it mofifications of the data on the schema changes saved in Git commits in the schema repo and schema changes files that annotate these changes.
 Because the dependencies among commits cannot be circular, the dependency graph of commits is a directed acyclic graph (DAG).